Amanda Franca Does Not Leave Much To The Imagination In Revealing White Lingerie

 Internet sensation Amanda Franca left fans stunned on social media after she shared a revealing new snapshot of herself on Thursday, June 11.
 The bombshell posted the new content for her 667,000 followers on her Instagram account.

-The model — who is from Brasilia, Brazil — was seemingly photographed indoors, next to a transparent window, as a bed was visible in the background behind her.
+The model — who is from Brasilia, Brazil — was seemingly photographed indoors, next to a window and with a bed visible in the background.
 Amanda took center stage as she stood directly in front of the camera.
 She emitted a very sultry vibe as she pouted and directed her strong gaze straight into the camera’s lens.

-Her long blond hair, which featured highlights and dark roots, was styled in loose curls as it cascaded down her back and over her left shoulder.
+Her long blond hair — which featured highlights and dark roots — was styled in loose curls as it cascaded down her back and over her left shoulder.

 Furthermore, Amanda also appeared to be wearing a full face of makeup that brought out her natural beauty and added a touch of glamour to her look.
 The application seemingly included foundation, a peach blush, sculpted eyebrows, eyeshadow, a bold eyeliner, a nude lipstick, highlighter, and mascara.

-Still, it was her killer curves that caught most users’ attention in the image, as she showed them off with a two-piece lingerie set.
+Still, it was her killer curves that seemed to catch most users’ attention in the image, as she showed them off with a two-piece lingerie set.

 The model rocked a white bra, which featured two thin straps that went over her shoulders.
 The undergarment did not leave much to the imagination as its cups tightly hugged her voluptuous chest, exposing a great deal of cleavage and a bit of sideboob.
-The bra also featured some sheer material underneath its body, drawing attention to her chiseled core.
+The bra also had some sheer material underneath its band, drawing attention to her chiseled core.

 Amanda paired the intimate top with a matching pair of panties.
-The underwear, which featured thick side straps, also highlighted her curvy figure and particularly showed off her hips and slim waist.
+The underwear featured thick side straps and highlighted her curvy figure, particularly showing off her hips and slim waist.

-She accessorized the bedroom look with a few jewelry pieces, including a necklace, and small gold earrings.
+She accessorized the bedroom look with a few jewelry pieces, including a necklace and small gold earrings.

 She revealed in the post that the photo was taken in Sao Paulo.

-Meanwhile, in the caption, she wished her followers a good morning in Portuguese, before stating that her outfit was designed by Lu Cherry, an online clothing brand.
+She wished her followers a good morning in Portuguese before stating that her outfit was designed by Lu Cherry, an online clothing brand.
 She also mentioned that the image was snapped by a Brazilian photographer named Ricardo Sakai.

-The eye-catching image was met with a great deal of approval from Amanda’s fans, amassing more than 5,000 likes since going live just two hours ago.
+The eye-catching image was met with a great deal of approval from Amanda’s fans, amassing more than 5,000 likes in just two hours.
 An additional 200 followers also headed to the comments section to compliment her on her figure, looks, and ensemble.

 “How beautiful,” one user wrote.